kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 Data_Cleaning_2.Rmd: The second round of data cleaning, which results in the final_cleaned_data.csv file.
 This file includes additional objectives not covered in the main QMD.

 Final Data leaning.Rmd: Is the file that has the most code and the place where most of the objectives were meet.
-This file has data cleaning, plotting and additional test that go along with the other hypothesis for this paper but that I could not refine them enough to include in the qmd.
+This file has data cleaning, plotting and additional test that go along with the other hypothesis for this paper that I could not refine  quick enough to include in the qmd.

 Experimental_Study_Karen.csv: The original (uncleaned) data file for the study.